FelixTran240/Two-Coats/user_stories.md

 <strong>Exception 11:</strong> User attemtps to trade a stock with an invalid symbol<br>
 An error will be thrown that notifies the user that they must enter a valid symbol.
 Rejects the user's request.

+<strong>Exception 12:</strong> Orders not filled<br>
+An error will be thrown that notifies the user that their trade order wasn't fulfilled yet.